alantech/iasql/postmortems/004 - Postmortem for v0.1.3-beta TypeORM upgrade to v0.3.x.md

 The problem in ecs.
 We were calling from the `TaskDefinition`'s `cloud.update` function the `db.create` function to force the creation of a new task definition.
 Again, the filter in the `apply` loop is not seeing this change because it was not done by the user and it was done after the commit started.

-#### Temporal solution
+## Timeline

+- **2023-02-21**: @dfellis started working on the typeorm update
+- **2023-02-21**: Tests on ec2 and ec2 were the only ones failing
+- **2023-02-27**: @dfellis found a bug recreating the entities and fix it using the right Typeorm property names adn structures
+- **2023-03-01**: @dfellis and @aguillenv detected the problem on ec2 tests and commented possible solutions
+- **2023-03-01**: @dfellis fixed ec2 tests with a solution that breaks encapsulation
+- **2023-03-03**: @aguillenv fixed ecs tests
+- **2023-03-03**: typeorm version update got merged

+## Detection

+The problem has been around since we landed the 2-way mode.
+It was working because we were doing a full apply when something goes wrong (as it was) and we were only reporting a warning but not throwing.

+Both issues got detected during the typeorm upgrade, the tests failed and going through the engine logs to identify the unexpected behaviours.

+## Response

-Both test suites are passing now because we were able to add the right logic in each mapper to handle this, but somehow it's breaking module encapsulation which we want to keep at a minimum or inexistent.
+Both test suites are passing now because we were able to add the right logic in each mapper to handle this, but it's breaking module encapsulation which we want to keep at a minimum or inexistent.

+## Cause

+For the 2-way mode we needed to check the audit logs and recreate the entities to then use them in a filter and only apply relevant changes per commit operation.
+To do that entity recreation, we needed to go trough the Typeorm internals and by mistake we were passing the wrong properties when recreating relationships.

+## Prevention

+The issue was covered by typeorm not hard failing before and our try/catch on the apply to run a full one if something failed, which made this pass for a long time silently.
+We might need to so some tweaks to the current `commit` algorithm to handle these 2 cases we found during this upgrade.

 ### High-level steps of the current `commit` algorithm